A FREE product of your choice from €70 of purchase

 Endometriosis is a hormone-dependent disease, reacting to hormones secreted by the body, including estrogen.
 Estrogen secretion triggers periodic changes in the uterus and vagina to prepare the body for fertilization and pregnancy.
 Under its influence, the inner lining of the uterus (known as the endometrium) thickens during the first part of a woman’s hormonal cycle, right up to the moment of ovulation.
 If fertilization does not occur, estrogen levels fall, causing the uterine lining to disintegrate and menstruation to begin.
 However, in the case of endometriosis, the cells that act as endometrial cells elsewhere in the body behave in exactly the same way as if they were there.
 They will therefore act in exactly the same way, even though there is no provision for them to thicken, or for them to evacuate material once they have disintegrated.
 This leads to lesions, cysts, adhesions and pain.
 The stimulating hormone estrogen increases inflammation, the development of endometriosis and the associated pain.
 Adopting a specific diet to combat endometriosis is essential to reduce excess estrogen levels (70% of women already suffer from estrogen dominance), and reduce inflammation.

 Among these active ingredients, detoxifying bioactives, broccoli DIM and sulphoraphane have shown very interesting results in promoting the proper metabolization of estrogens.
-These active ingredients are present in [MY] CLEAN SKIN DETOX ELIXIR to effectively stimulate detoxification and drainage of the body.
+These active ingredients are present in CLEAN SKIN DETOX ELIXIR to effectively stimulate detoxification and drainage of the body.

 The correlation between diet and endometriosis has been studied in several articles.
 Studies have attempted to observe whether the consumption of certain foods is a risk factor for endometriosis, or on the contrary, has a protective effect.
 Alcohol consumption and a diet rich in trans-fatty acids have been shown to have a negative effect on the onset of endometriosis.
 A systematic review from 2021 assessed the impact of certain nutrients on endometriosis symptoms, anti-inflammatory nutrients could be effective in suppressing endometriosis-related pain, more research is needed to determine a link (1).